trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2016-08-01-Pregnancy-Yoga.markdown

 ---
-title:  "Pregnancy Yoga (New session starts Oct.
-29)"
+title:  "Pregnancy Yoga (no class November 26)"
 categories: class
 classidentifier: pregnancy
-teacher: delevega
+teacher: delavega
-type: session
+type: ongoing
-number: 6
 dropins: yes
-fee: $72 for 6 classes.
-Drop-in fee $15
 ---
 Pregnancy Yoga provides an opportunity for women to deepen their understanding and enjoyment of their pregnancy and childbirth experience.
 Students learn how to be more comfortable in their changing bodies and to prepare for a more confident and present childbirth experience.